[Pseudotumoral xanthogranulomatous pyelonephritis: diagnosis with percutaneous biopsy and success of conservative treatment].

 are frequent but not uniformly present.
 One third

-of patients have sterile urine
+of patients have sterile urine, and the infectious organism

 will be found only by tissue culture.
 The most common